 1. Direct Deductive Arguments.
 A Deductive Logic Argument is a step-by-step proof that one or more Premises lead with certainty to a particular Conclusion.
-The process of connecting the Premises to the a.
+The process of connecting the Premises to the Conclusion is done using "Rules of Inference" and "Rules of Replacement."
+In a Direct Deductive Argument, every step of the proof is either a Premise, or a Rule of Inference, or a Rule of Replacement, or a Conclusion.132 a.
 Rules of Inference.
-Here are some Rules of Inference that allow you to move from one step of an Argument to a subsequent step, in a deductive fashion:
+Here are some Rules of Inference that allow you to move from one step of an Argument to a subsequent step, in a deductive fashion:133